 âimpossible to make smaller or simplerâ

 Your referenced definition for irreducible is âimpossible to make smaller or simplerâ, which is not to say âimpossible to makeâ.
 If there is a pathway to make an irreducible system, such as jaw bones integrating into a system detecting vibrations in the air, then it is possible for the ultimate irreducible system to have developed step wise.
-There is no burden even prove or observe that happened in real time; so long as there is a plausible natural progression, irreducibly does not present a barrier to evolution.
+There is no requirement to even prove or observe that happened in real time; so long as there is a plausible natural progression, irreducibly does not present a barrier to evolution.

 Science constructs and tests hypotheses